 - Brand recall is increased with online video content – 80% of customers remember a video they’ve seen in the last month

-- Video marketing can boost your site’s SEO – 65% of business decision makers visit the advertiser’s website after seeing a branded video
+- Video marketing can boost your site’s SEO – 65% of business decision-makers visit the advertiser’s website after seeing a branded video

-- Video content performs well on all devices – desktop, tablet and mobile
+- Video content performs well on all devices – desktop, tablet, and mobile

 You might be wondering where to start but producing video is more accessible than ever.
 The latest iPhone and Samsung phones both shoot 4K video.
-Raw, authentic footage shot on these devices are often what consumers find most engaging (especially on social media).
+Raw, authentic footage shot on these devices is often what consumers find most engaging (especially on social media).